bk/wmk/extras/readme.md

 by wmk, or to use a (possibly non-public) WordPress installation as a headless CMS for external authors or non-technical users.

+For the latter task, the helper scripts `duplicate_wp_content.py` and `removed_wp_content.py` may help with the housekeeping involved in keeping the content properly synchronized.

 ### Usage

 ```